niemopen/ntac-admin/documents/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 This process begins the domain and other non-Core-related updates to the model:
 1. Maintainers create a designated branch for a new version
 2. Contributors create pull requests for each issue
  a.
-Each Domain Committee accepts changes to changes in their domain
+Each Domain Committee accepts changes in their domain
  b.
 Harmonization Subcommittee accepts changes to:
    - Non-domain code tables, adapters and external standards, Core supplements, etc.
    - Other content if the authority (e.g. Domain Committee) is unresponsive